-Dr. Mark Johnston is a Distinguished Scientist in SRC’s Environment and Biotech Division.
-He has worked at SRC since 2001 in the areas of forest ecology and climate change.
-Most recently, he helped lead a national study on the vulnerability of Canada’s forest sector to the impacts of climate change.
-He continues to work with the forest industry and government to assist them in understanding climate change impacts and how they can adapt to these changes.
+Dr. Mark Johnston, Researcher Emeritus, has worked at SRC since 2001 in the areas of forest ecology and climate change and is one of SRC’s first Distinguished Scientists.
+He is internationally recognized for his expertise and contributions to the forestry sector.
+He helped lead a national study on the vulnerability of Canada’s forest sector to the impacts of climate change.
+He continues to work with the forest industry and government to assist them in understanding climate change impacts and how they can adapt.

 Posts by this Author

 The results are in for a three-year project to help forest managers estimate carbon storage in wetlands as part of their land management activities.

 Climate change is affecting Canada’s forests to a greater extent than other parts of the globe.
 A climate change vulnerability assessment is currently underway in Saskatchewan and Manitoba with the goal of identifying what climate change will look like in the boreal forest and how to reduce its impacts.

 April 20, 2018